-Join Bob Levine for an in-depth discussion in this video Adding or removing a state, part of Developing Multistate Objects in InDesign.
+Join Bob Levine for an in-depth discussion in this video Adding or removing a state, part of InDesign: Multistate Objects.

 - Working with MSOs is no different than any part of a creative project.
 You're going to have to make changes along the way.
 Among those changes might be adding or removing a state.
 Doing either is a relatively easy process.
 Let's see how.
 I've got an MSO selected here.
 This file is called states.indd, and it's in your exercise files.
 I'm going to open up the Object States panel.
 You can see I've got my states in here, and I'm going to go down to the last state, which is San Diego, and I've been told that we're not going to include this in this presentation, so I need to take this out.